 But with its rapid succession of tests, North Korea is showing steady and observable technical progress that has alarmed analysts and officials alike.

 Friday’s test comes just three weeks after North Korea fired its first intercontinental ballistic missile, launched as July 4 dawned in Asia, and becomes the 14th ballistic missile launch this year alone.

-That missile, which North Korea called the Hwasong-14 (or Mars-14), flew to an altitude of 1,741 miles before landing in the sea between the Korean Peninsula and Japan, 577 miles from its launch site.
+That missile, which North Korea called the Hwasong-14 (or Mars-14), flew to an altitude of 1,741 miles — seven times as high as the International Space Station — before landing in the sea between the Korean Peninsula and Japan, 577 miles from its launch site.
 Analysts said that this would put Alaska and Hawaii within range.